Gurobi/gurobipy-pandas/docs/source/usage.rst

    2    <gurobi.Constr c[2]>
    Name: c, dtype: object

-To get to grips with the operation of :code:`gurobipy-pandas`, first see the :doc:`walkthrough` which outlines key concepts and the design philosophy.
+To get to grips with the operation of :code:`gurobipy-pandas`, first see the xxxx which outlines key concepts and the design philosophy.
 Then, peruse our library of :doc:`examples` to see how complete models are built.
 The :doc:`api` documentation spells out the various accessor methods in more complete detail.

 Function Patterns